Page cover

 In the Product Type section, select Production.

-Product Type* [required]
+Product Type* [required field]

 The type of product this is.
 For a Production Product, select Production from the drop-down menu.
-(For a description of the other choices see the Adding & Updating Products and Product Types documents.)

 When Production is selected additional sections will show.